| Does

 Discounting devalues your business in the eyes of

+the guest."
 "Here are a couple of quick

 tidbits from someone who used to share your